Skip to content

 Arkansas AFN is a regional chapter of grantmakers who advance equitable wealth building and economic mobility.
 Members include private, public, corporate, and community foundations, public-sector funders, and financial institutions who want to help Arkansans secure economic stability, for now and for years to come.
 Arkansas AFN connects funders and their peers in the nonprofit, public, and private sectors.
-Together they share promising programs and smart strategies, gather knowledge to make their grantmaking more effective, and work to increase investments in asset building.

 Arkansas AFN was launched in 2016 as a regional affiliate of national AFN by a core group of funders including the Winthrop Rockefeller Foundation, Entergy Charitable Foundation, the Carl B. and Florence E. King Foundation, Southern Bancorp Community Partners, and the Federal Reserve Bank of St. Louis-Little Rock Branch.
 Membership is open to funders who invest in a range of initiatives that build assets for Arkansas, from early childhood education, college access, or workforce development to health, financial capacity, or micro-enterprise.
 Arkansas AFN members meet regularly and host events to share ideas.
-Grantmakers investing in Arkansas should contact Abby Hughes Holsclaw if interested in joining this chapter.
+Learn more about the Arkansas chapter’s impact in AFN’s Power of Place publication.

 Upcoming Events